Student Handbook for Master of Science Degree in Biomedical Engineering

 4. Loans

 Loan assistance is available to assist qualified students who, without such aid, would be unable to attend the University.
-Students are eligible for student loans if they are attending the University on at least a half-time basis and are in good academic standing.
+Students are eligible for loan assistance if they are attending the University on at least a half-time basis and are in good academic standing.
 No applicant will be considered for loan assistance until he/she has been formally admitted to the Graduate School.
 For specific information on loans and other resources available to graduate students attending Marquette, refer to the Marquette University Financial Aid brochure.
 This brochure is available from the Office of Student Financial Aid, Marquette University, Milwaukee, WI 53233.
 Telephone: (414) 288-7390.

 Visit Marquette Office of Student Financial Aid website